Medtime User Manual

 Q: Can I delete a medication?

 A: Yes.
-Tap on a medication card to edit it, then tap the delete icon (🗑️) in the top right corner.
-This will delete the medication and all its dose records.
-This action cannot be undone, so be careful.
+Tap on a medication card to edit it, then tap the delete icon (๐Ÿ—‘๏ธ) in the top right corner.
+This permanently deletes the medication and all of its dose history, and cannot be undone.
+If you only want to stop a medication but keep its history, disable it instead (see below).

-Q: How do I change the reminder interval for a medication?
+Q: How do I change how often reminders repeat?

 Q: What happens if I disable a medication?